Role of an employer

 Employers need to keep records for each worker, including:

 - Date of birth

 - Whether the worker is in paid or volunteer work.

 You can use or adapt our record keeping template for your organisation.

 A sole trader who employs people is considered an employer and must register their business as an employer, verify their employees and keep a record.

 If you are a sole trader who works alone, you should provide your Working with Children Check number to your clients.
 Also, provide them with your surname and date of birth as they need to verify your Working with Children Check number.
-There is more information on how to do this under the Parent section of the website and to verify someone, they need to fill in the online form.
+We have There is more information on how to do this under the Parent section of the website.
+To verify someone, your client needs to fill in the online form.